John Viavattine

-John Viavattine (born March 21, 1955) is an American professional woodwind performer who worked as instrumental music teacher at Spencerport High School in Rochester, New York.
+John Viavattine (born March 21, 1955) is an American professional woodwind performer who worked as instrumental music teacher at East Rochester Junior-Senior High School and Spencerport High School in Spencerport, New York.

 Career

 Music performer

 Viavattine has performed with a variety of popular musicians.
 He played on tour with the Glenn Miller Orchestra, including a memorable performance in Washington, D.C. at President Ronald Reagan's 1980 Inaugural Ball.
 He has also performed with Ray Charles, Patti Page, The Temptations, Chuck and Gap Mangione, Randy Brecker, Jeff Tyzik and the Rochester Philharmonic Orchestra, Connie Francis, Vic Damone, Aretha Franklin and Lou Rawls.

 He is a member of Mambo Kings, started by another local musician and composer, Richard Delaney.
 He is also a member of one of Rochester's premier party bands, Unlimited, founded and directed by his brother Bob Viavattine.

-Viavattine began playing when he was young, learning early on from his teacher, Joe Romano, to pay strict attention to time, keeping with the rhythm section, and complementing them.
+Viavattine began playing when he was young, learning early on from his teacher, Joe Romano, to pay strict attention to time, keeping with the rhythm section, and complimenting them.

 On June 12, 2007, Viavattine and the Mambo Kings opened for the rock group Los Lonely Boys at the Rochester International Jazz Festival.

 Music teacher

-After earning his bachelor's degree in music from Nazareth College, he moved to Los Angeles, California to teach for a short time before returning to Upstate New York to teach at Spencerport High School in Spencerport, New York.
+After earning his bachelor's degree in music from Nazareth College, he moved to Los Angeles, California to teach for a short time before returning to Upstate New York to teach at East Rochester Junior-Senior High School in East Rochester, NY and Spencerport High School in Spencerport, New York.
 He was the director of the Spencerport Wind Ensemble, and in conjunction with his colleague, Ben Osborne, the Spencerport Symphonic Band.
 In 2007, Viavattine received the RPO educator of the year award.
 Students said that it is his passion for music which encourages them.
 He acted as a role model by being active in the musical scene around Rochester outside of school.